 - This manually updated global coronavirus map that’s populated with confirmed, official outbreak reports.

-- There’s also a Philippines coronavirus map, useful for myself and my friends where I currently live –although, like China, this country doesn’t have the resources to report all cases in a timely manner, if at all.
+- There’s also a Philippines coronavirus map, useful for myself and my friends where I currently live –although, like this virus’ country of origin, the Philippines doesn’t have the resources to report all cases in a timely manner, if at all.

 - Data visualisations aggregated by 2019nCoV.report that present how gravely this virus differs from other viruses (ie. Swine Flu and SARS).